meteor/meteor/content/ui-ux.md

 <h3 id="animating-attributes">Animating changes to attributes</h3>

 Another common type of animation is when an attribute of an element changes.
 For instance, a button may change color when you click on it.
-These type of animations are most easily achieved with [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions).
+These type of animations are achieved with [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions).
 For example, we use a CSS transition for the hover state of links in the Todos example app:

 ```less
 a {